-See Detailed UDP and TCP Endpoints Listings
+See detailed UDP and TCP endpoints listings

-TCPView is a program ideal for people who would like to know the backend of things on their computer.
-For instance, it lets you know what actually happens when an address is typed into a web browser, or when online games and antivirus applications are at play.
-In case you weren’t aware, a lot of Internet points such as web servers and DNS, routers, gateways, switches, etc. get to work whenever you initiate an action online.
+TCPView is a program ideal for people who are interested in knowing the backend of things on their computer.
+For instance, it informs you of what actually happens when an address is typed into a web browser, or when online games and antivirus applications are at play.
+A lot of internet points such as web servers and DNS, routers, gateways, switches, etc. get to work whenever you initiate an action online.
 The speed with which the output arrives depends on the nodes the signal is made to travel through.

 The lesser the nodes involved, the speedier the entire process.
-TCP is a free networking information tool that shows complete information about your PC’s TCP/UDP endpoints.
+This free-of-charge networking information tool shows you the complete information about your PC’s TCP/UDP endpoints.
 When you launch the program, a classic window opens up, comprising the main area where the processes get listed.
-The process list comes with a header that has titles for every column: protocol, process, remote address, local address and state.
-The interface is simple, easy to use and appropriately designed for what’s needed.
+The process list comes with a header that has titles for every column—protocol, process, remote address, local address, and state.
+The interface is simple, easy to use, and appropriately designed for what’s needed.

 Starting the TCPView program on your computer system will automatically enumerate all active TCP and UDP endpoints.
 This immediately resolves all IP addresses to their domain name versions.
 Hover onto the menu tab or click the toolbar button to toggle the display of these fixed names.
 As stated, it will exhibit the title of the procedure that possesses each endpoint including the service name, if available.
 This network solution updates every second but you can use the Options|Refresh Rate options to modify the rate.